etherealvisage/cpsc301/docs/use_cases.md

 * Summary: System administrator A creates new account for user U
 * Actor: A
 * Stakeholders: A, U
+* Preconditions:
-* Preconditions: A is authenticated with system S and U has no existing account on S
+    1. A is authenticated with system S.
+    2. U has no existing account on S
-* Postconditions: U has a new account with S
+* Postconditions: U has a new account on S
 * Main success scenario:
-    1. A selects `Admin' from global navigation menu.
+    1. A selects "Admin" from global navigation menu.
     2. A selects "Create new user" functionality and is presented with a form to create a new user.
     3. A enters U's name, e-mail address, and other associated information.
     4. A submits the completed form.
-    5. S validates U's information
+    5. S validates U's information.
-    6. S writes it to the data store.
+    6. S writes this information to the data store.
     7. S sends activation e-mail to U.
     8. U navigates to link provided in activation e-mail.
     9. S allows U to enter password for U's account.